CorneliusC7/p2pchat/README.md

 # WARNING!
-This project isn't done yet!
+This project maybe have some bug, if you found it please report it on issues tab.
 # P2P Messaging

 Most simple and secure messaging.
 Ever.